Association of Tutors in Law and Political Science

 Content type: Page

-Montpellier University Association of Aquarists and Terrarium Keepers (AATUM)
+Montpellier University Aquarium and Terrarium Association (AATUM)

 Content type: Page

 Activities and Objectives of the Association The AATUM association aims to promote aquarium and terrarium keeping among university members, thereby raising public awareness about unusual animals, as well as teaching people how to care for them and keep them in the most respectful conditions possible.
-More broadly, it helps promote biodiversity—which is sometimes overlooked—within the university.
+More broadly, it helps promote biodiversity that is sometimes overlooked within the university.
 It helps broaden members’ scientific knowledge and critical thinking regarding aquarium and terrarium care.
 Its residents are numerous and diverse: in the aquarium section, fish, amphibians, and turtles; in the terrarium section, insects, lizards, and snakes.
 The association is open to both enthusiasts and beginners; everyone is welcome to contribute.

 PromPPC Association (PsyCoach)